sjoconnor/fitocracy-api/README.md

 fitocracy-api
 =============

+Feel free to look me up and follow me on fitocracy as sjoconnor.

 # Disclaimer

 This is an unofficial API to help you get your lifting data from Fitocracy.
 I am in no way affiliated with Fitocracy, and do not represent them.